The Cookin Chicks

 • Let the cobbler rest after baking before you serve it.
 If Bisquick peach cobbler is served straight out of the oven, the filling will still be runny.
 Let it cool about 10 minutes to thicken it.

 • Experiment with filling flavors.
-Feel free to try peach, apple, blueberry, raspberry, or strawberry.
+Feel free to try peach, apple, blueberry, raspberry, or strawberry for more recipe variations.

 • Serve with ice-cream.
 The best combination of flavors for this crisp is the hot/cold temperature you get when the crisp is served warm and the cold ice-cream on top is included in every bite.